AndrewVota/piper/README.md

 ## Config File Settings

 You can configure Piper using a config file.
-The default config file location is `~/.piper/config.yaml`.
+The config file will be searched for at `~/.piper/config.yaml`.
 The following settings are available:

 * `token` - Discord bot token
-* `channel` - Discord channel ID
+* `channelID` - Discord channel ID

 Example config file: